gopheracademy/gopheracademy-web/content/advent-2016/gleam-distributed-map-reduce-for-golang.md

 The agents also manage intermediate data.
 The data can be streamed via memory, or optionally go through disk for better scalability and robustness.

-When run in a distributed cluster, the Gleam code becomes a driver of the whole flow's execution.
-It requests resources from the master, and then contact the agents to schedule jobs on them.
+When ran in a distributed cluster, the Gleam code becomes a driver of the whole flow's execution.
+It requests resources from the master, and then contacts the agents to schedule jobs on them.

 One feature I like for Gleam is that the master and agents are very efficient.
 They took about 5~6MB memory and almost no resource usages when idle.
 So